 The Norwich Business School is fully committed to providing a fair and equal environment for work and study.
-As a Faculty we are preparing to participate in the new Gender Equality Charter Mark when it is launched in November 2014.
+In 2018 Norwich Business School was awarded Athena SWAN Bronze.

 The Dean of Faculty is a proactive member of the University's Equality and Diversity Committee and feedback from students and staff is increasingly sought on a range of issues as the Faculty has highly diverse populations and works hard to ensure a supportive and inclusive environment in which all can flourish.

 The University has a range of policies to facilitate a supportive working environment:

 The Student Support Service (was Dean of Students Office) at UEA provides students and staff with support for a wide range of academic and health issues.
 Visit the Student Support Service website

 The University has policies in place to support those with changing family circumstances.
 Visit the appropriate link for full information:

 The UEA has an on-site Nursery available to staff and students.
 See the Nursery website for more information.

 We have a family room in the basement of the Elizabeth Fry Building which is fitted out for nursing mothers.
 To access this room contact the Hub in the EFB on 01603 597578.